-

 - Australia (02) 8006 4411

 Washi is traditional Japanese paper generally made from the inner barks of kozo, mitsumata, and gampi.
-Kozo is the most commonly used plant in producing washi.
-The process is quite complicated.
-The branches of the plant are boiled, stripped, then dried.
-That is then boiled with Lye, or sodium hydroxide to remove any impurities on the fiber like fat and starch.
-These fibers are then bleached and beaten so the fibers can be spread out onto a screen to spread evenly.
+Kozo is the most commonly used plant when producing washi.
+The process to producing authentic Japanese washi paper is rather complicated.
+The branches of the plant must first be boiled, stripped, and then dried to clean and prepare the wood.
+The dried branches are then boiled with Lye, or sodium hydroxide, to remove any impurities on the fibers like fat or starch.
+These fibers are then bleached and beaten so the fibers can be spread out evenly onto a screen.
 During this process, the thickness of the washi is determined by the thickness of the washi pulp on the screen.
-Washi was recognized as a UNESCO Intangible Cultural Object in 2014.
+This arduous process results in a paper that's considered tougher than ordinary paper made from wood pulp, and is commonly used for ukiyo-e (wood prints), Origami, and calligraphy (Shodo).
+Washi was also used to produce some everyday goods such as clothes and toys, as well as religious objects, cuisine, furniture, and even weaponry.
+Washi was officially recognized as a UNESCO Intangible Cultural Object in 2014.

 The art of folding a piece of paper and creating different shapes.